ThomasBudd/ctarr/README.md

 A deep learning-based tool for fast and robust cropping of anatomical regions on CT images.
-For an in detail description of the algorithms please check [ADD PAPER REFERENCE].
+For an in detail description of the algorithms please check our [paper](https://doi.org/10.59275/j.melba.2024-f5fc).

 # Installation

-The reccommended way to install the library is to simply clone this repository and install via pip:
+The recommended way to install the library is to simply clone this repository and install via pip:

 ```
 git clone https://github.com/ThomasBudd/ctarr